seecr/autotest/README.rst

            pass

-**Important** levels only have meaning in parent - child relations.
+**Important:** levels only have meaning in parent-child relations.
 A parent P1 can have a higher level than its children and thus block execution of tests in these children.
 However *all* tests in P1 itself will run because they have the same level as P1, *by definition*.
 In fact, tests do not have levels at all, only Testers have levels.
+It is therefor recommended never to use the root tester directly as that would prevent setting test levels on the root to control running your tests.
+Always use a child.

+Levels is included in the default root tester.

 Extended closure
 ----------------

-The hook ``binder.py`` enables binding to class definition in the making.
+The hook ``binder.py`` enables binding to a class definition in the making.
 The namespace of a class being defined is not available inside functions being defined in the class body.
+See this example:

 .. code:: python